-While I still carry a few wads of emergency cash around, it's easier than ever to run most everyday purchases on rewards credit cards for 2014, especially check some of these out from our partners:
+While I still carry a few wads of emergency cash around, it's easier than ever to run most everyday purchases on rewards credit cards.
+Check some of these out from our partners:

 Here is one of the credit cards I carry around and actively use:

 Capital One® Venture® Rewards Credit Card Another great miles-based reward program, Capital One's Venture Rewards Credit Card lets you earn 2X miles on every purchase.
 They're the bank's own "miles," so they don't expire and you can transfer them to just about any airline.
 The card has an intro $0 annual fee for the first year then it costs $59 per year, but you can easily make that back in travel rewards if you plan your purchasing right.
 A "VentureOne" version of this credit card, Capital One® VentureOne® Rewards Credit Card, carries no annual fee, but you'll only earn 1.25 miles on every purchase.

 These cards also offer some strong rewards and perks for spenders who like saving money.

 BankAmericard Cash Rewards™ Credit Card Bank of America wants to treat you to a $100 statement credit after you spend at least $500 on purchases with this card in the first 90 days of account opening.
 With no annual fee and a 0% introductory APR for your first twelve billing cycles for purchases and balance transfers made within sixty days of account opening.